 More recently, the last mile concept is being applied to getting Covid-19 vaccines from Pfizer-BioNTech, Moderna, and now Johnson & Johnson manufacturing plants into arms.
 AstraZeneca is approved in the European Union, U.K., and other countries but not the U.S.

 |Moderna vaccine.
 (C) ABC News|

 As of this posting, more than 245 million doses have been administered across 107 countries.
 The latest rate is 6.79 million doses per day.
-In the U.S. more Americans have now received at least one dose than having tested positive for the virus since the pandemic began.
+In the U.S., more Americans have received at least one dose than tested positive for the virus since the pandemic began.
 According to the Bloomberg Tracking site, 76.9 million doses have been given.
-In the last week, an average of 1.82 million doses per day were administered.
+In the last week, an average of 1.82 million daily doses were administered.

-In terms of government agencies, the four stages of the vaccine process are authorization; prioritization; allocation; and distribution.
-After much trial and error, the last mile of the vaccine strategy, vaccination, is catching up with the first mile.
+Regarding government agencies, the four stages of the vaccine process are authorization; prioritization; allocation; and distribution.
+Finally, after much trial and error, the last mile of the vaccine strategy, vaccination, is catching up with the first mile.

-Because the learning is in the doing, even tackling variants to the original coronavirus.
+Because the learning is in the doing, even tackling variants of the original coronavirus.

-Every day health care officials, along with private enterprises and volunteers, are figuring out how to turn this unparalleled collaborative venture into a workable solution.
-There's a long way to go but progress, not success, is the better measuring stick.
+Every day, healthcare officials, private enterprises, and volunteers are figuring out how to turn this unparalleled collaborative venture into a workable solution.
+Of course, there's a long way to go, but progress, not a success, is the better measuring stick.

-The last part of the last mile, jabs in arms, is up to the individual who has the final say in this emergency supply chain.
+The last part of the last mile, jabs in arms, is up to the individual with the final say in this emergency supply chain.
 Keep that in mind the next time your organization launches anything.